lmm713281/Ocean/README.md

 * A public facing webserver
 * A private facing webserver (e.g. for administration issues)
 * A messaging component called ICCC to communicate with all of your servers (or even with other parts at different programming languages at different servers)
-* A template engine for web applications
+* A distributed template engine for web applications
-* A half-automated configuration management
+* A distributed half-automated configuration management
 * A simple I18N support
 * A simple database abstraction which MongoDB as database back-end